a year ago

 http://foo.railway.internal:3000

-so RAILWAYPRIVATEDOMAIN does not forward port like RAILWAYPUBLICDOMAIN right ?
+so RAILWAY_PRIVATE_DOMAIN does not forward port like RAILWAY_PUBLIC_DOMAIN right ?

 a year ago